rzeldent/esp32-smartdisplay/README.md

 This demo provides:

-- UI created using the SquareLine Studio GUI generator.
+- User Interface created using the SquareLine Studio GUI generator.
 - Sound over I2S and internal DAC
 - Read the CdS (light sensor)
 - Control of the LEDs